andrelopesmds/goalstrackerproject/README.md

 ## Architecture

 The application runs on AWS.
-S3 bucket is used to host the static Frontend.
-When the users subscribes, a service worker is installed on the browser and its endpoint is sent to the backend.
-The request reaches the API Gateway and then a Lambda function saves the subscription into DynamoDB.
-Meanwhile, there is a docker container, running inside an EC2 instance, harversting the web for matches events.
-Once an event of the team is detected, it calls another Lambda funtion to gather active user's endpoints and send web push notifications to them.
-On the browser, the service worker pop ups the notifications.
+An S3 bucket hosts the static Frontend.
+When the user subscribes to the service, a service worker is installed on the browser and its subscription is sent to the Backend.
+The request reaches the API Gateway and then a lambda function (Subscriber) saves the subscription into DynamoDB.
+Meanwhile, CloudWatch starts a crawler (Fetch) every certain minutes in order to harverst the web for matches events and then saves them into DynamoDB.
+Once an event is added, DynamoDB triggers a Lambda function (Dispatcher) to gather active user's endpoints and sends a pair of event/subscription to another lambda (Push).
+Finally, the lambda (Push) sends the web push notification to the browser.
+On the browser, the service worker pop ups the notification.

 <p align="center">
   <img src="images/architecture.png" alt="the picture has not been loaded yet."/>
 </p>

-Note: Currently, we support two teams: Galo (brazilian football) and HIFK (finnish ice hockey), that's why there are two different static pages and web crawlers.